MuhammadRaheelNaseem/Learn-Basic-DSA-Python/DSA-Based-CLI-Version-Game.md

-Sure!
-Let's simplify the games a bit and base them more directly on real-world examples to make them more relatable for students.
-I’ll walk you through simpler CLI-based games with a focus on **real-world scenarios** that students can easily grasp.

----

 ### **1. Arrays & Lists Game: "Guess the Number"**
 #### **Real-World Scenario**: A simple game where students have to guess a number in a list, simulating how arrays can store a collection of values.